Science diplomacy: Science diplomacy applied to space, oceans, and the polar regions

 Geostrategies often extend beyond land boundaries, particularly with regard to resources.
-Science diplomacy, as a tool for conducting diplomatic functions within international relations, reaches beyond human-inhabited territories and plays a key role in expressing competive or collaborative interests in space, oceans, and polar regions.
+Science diplomacy, as a tool for conducting diplomatic functions within international relations, reaches beyond human-inhabited territories and plays a key role in expressing competitive or collaborative interests in space, oceans, and polar regions.

 A notable example of competition is the race to explore the Moon.
 After the 1957 Sputnik schock, it led to the establishment of the American space and aeronautics agency NASA.
 With the rise of privatized space exploration and increasing global competition in the new age space race, Space diplomacy refers to the collaborative efforts of scientists, national governments, and private companies to establish safe, effective, and sustainable space travel practices.
 It also involves discussions on space jurisdiction, environmental concerns, and international laws, such as the Outer Space Treaty.

 Oceans have long been significant in international relations.
 In the 1950s, the Eisenhower Administration promoted international collaboration in ocean science as a means to strengthen the (propagated) Free World.
 Similarly, the French government acknowledged the strategic importance of ocean exploration.